Farm Commodity Programs: An Overview

 Dairy

 Dairy farmers are eligible for assistance under several programs authorized in the 2018 Farm Bill.
-Perhaps the most well-known of the dairy assistance programs under the 2014 Farm Bill was the Margin Protection Program (MPP).
-Dairy producers raised concerns during the MPP’s operable years that it was insufficient as a safety net, given falling milk prices and the high premium rates the program charged to participants.
-Congress revised and renamed MPP, and in the 2018 Farm Bill it created the Dairy Margin Coverage (DMC) program in its stead.
+Under the previous 2014 Farm Bill, the Margin Protection Program (MPP) was perhaps the most well-known dairy assistance program.
+Dairy producers raised concerns that the MPP was insufficient as a safety net due to falling milk prices and high premium rates charged to program participants.
+In the 2018 Farm Bill, Congress replaced the MPP with a new Dairy Margin Coverage (DMC) program.

-DMC operates as the MPP did by providing payments to dairy producers when the margin between the price of milk and the cost of feed falls below a certain level.
-In other words, if dairy producers’ profit is too low, as measured by the difference between milk prices and feed costs, DMC program payments are triggered.
-The rates that producers are charged to participate depends on the level of margin protection they desire and the amount of milk they produce.
+DMC operates similar to the MPP by providing payments to dairy producers when the margin between the price of milk and the cost of feed falls below a certain level.
+In other words, if dairy producers’ profit margin is too low, as measured by the difference between milk prices and feed costs, DMC program payments are triggered.
+The rates that producers are charged to participate depends on the desired level of margin protection and the amount of milk produced.
 Notably, margin protection levels increased up to $9.50 per hundredweight under DMC.

 Other dairy assistance options include the Dairy Forward Pricing Program (DFPP), the Dairy Indemnity Program (DIP), and the Dairy Promotion and Research Program (DPRP).
 These offer facilitation of contract negotiations between producers and processors, insurance in case milk needs to be discarded, and generic marketing services, respectively.